Henry-H-W/looney-tuney/README.md

-# LSTM Music Composition Model
+# LSTM Music Composition Model (INCOMPLETE README)

 This project is a deep learning-based music composition system using Long Short-Term Memory (LSTM) neural networks.
 The model learns musical patterns from classical MIDI files and generates new music based on the learned sequences.
 This project is associated with Western Cyber Society and contributed by:
 - Henry Wang